adituriya/vagrant-debops/README.md

 vagrant destroy
 ```

-to completely remove the instance from your computer.
+to remove the instance from your computer.